postgresml/postgresml/pgml-docs/docs/blog/scaling-postgresml-to-one-million-requests-per-second.md

 #### Clients

 Clients are regular Postgres connections coming from web apps, job queues, or pretty much anywhere that needs data.
-They can be long-living or ephemeral and they typically grow in numbers as the application scales.
+They can be long-living or ephemeral and they typically grow in number as the application scales.

 Most modern deployments use containers which are added as load on the app increases, and removed as the load decreases.
-This is called dynamic horizontal scaling, and it's an effective way to adapt to changing traffic patterns of a regular application.
+This is called dynamic horizontal scaling, and it's an effective way to adapt to changing traffic patterns experienced by most businesses.

-Arguably the most important rule of any system is: the number of clients can change at any time, and the system must adapt.

 #### Load Balancer

 The load balancer is a way to spread traffic across horizontally scalable components, by routing new connections to targets in a round robin (or random) fashion.
 It's typically a very large box (or a fast router), but even those need to be scaled if traffic suddenly increases.
-Thankfully, since we're running our system on AWS, this is already taken care of, for a reasonably small fee.
+Since we're running our system on AWS, this is already taken care of, for a reasonably small fee, by using an Elastic Load Balancer.

 #### PgCat